-Line of Effort Refactor statutes and regulations for software Recommendation Require cost assessment and performance estimates for software pro- grams (and software components of larger programs) of appropriate type be based on metrics that track speed and cyc cle time, security, co ode quality, and functionality.
-Stake eholders CMO, USD(A&S), Service CMOs and SAEs Back ground Current software cost estimation and reportin g processes and pr ocedures in DoD have proven to be highly inaccurate a and time consuming New met- rics are required that match the DevSecOps approach of continu ous capa- bility delivery and maintenance and provide of continuous insight in to program progress.
-Desir ed State Program oversight will re-focus on the value provided by the software as it is deployed to the warfighter/user, and will re ly more heavily on r netrics that can be collect in a (semi-)automated fashion from instrumentatio n on the DevSecOps pipeline and other parts of the in frastructure.
-Specil ic metrics will depend on the type of software rather that in a one-size-fits-all approach.
-Cong ressional Congress needs to emphasize the need for n ew software acquis ition re- Role porting that focuses on value provided for the e investment in softv vare, and trequency of deployments to the warfighter/us ser.
-Congress need s to work level of detail in reporting ck on meaningiul co ment and Draft Implementation Plan Lead Stakeholders Target · · · · · · · · date A3.1 Hire a small te am (3-4) programmers to implement required CAPE, DDS Q4 FY19 software and p provide them with a modern development environ- ment A3.2 Identify low-le vel metrics that are already part of standard com- CAPE, SAO MVP Q4 mercial develo opment environments (see Appendix C for report- FY19, then ing form and A Appendix E.2 (DIB Metrics) for initial lists) quarterly A3.2a Speed and cyc le time: launch $\rightarrow$ initial use, cycle time Dev team, users A3.2b Code quality: unit test coverage, bug burn-rate, bugs-in- Dev team, users test.bugs-III-II A3.2c 3.2c Security: patch $\rightarrow$ field, OS upgrade $\rightarrow$ field, HW/OS age Dev team Dev team, users A3.2d 3.2d Functionality: user satisfaction, number/type of features/cycle Dev team, users A3.2e Cost: head co unt, software license cost, compute costs Dev team, users A3.3 3Identify 3-5 ongoing programs that are collecting relevant met- rics and are willing to partner with CAPECAPE, A&S, CMO, SAEsIn para with A In parallel with A6.2 A3.4 3.4Create a mechanism to transfer and process low-level metrics to PMO on a continuous basis with selectable levels of resolution across the programCAPE, SAO, PMOMVP C FY19, th MVP Q4 FY19, then quarterly
+Line of Effort Refactor statutes and regulations for software Э Recommendation Require cost assessment and performance estimates for software pro- grams (and software components of larger programs) of appropriate type be based on metrics that track speed and cycle time, security, code quality, and functionality.
+Stake eholders CMO, USD(A&S), Service CMOs and SAEs Background Current software cost estimation and reporting processes and procedures in DoD have proven to be highly inaccurate and time consuming.
+New met- rics are required that match the DevSecOps approach of continuous capa- bility delivery and maintenance and provide continuous insight into program progress.
+Desired State Program oversight will re-focus on the value provided by the software as it is deployed to the warfighter/user, and will rely more heavily on metrics that can be collect in a (semi-)automated fashion from instrumentation on the DevSecOps pipeline and other parts of the infrastructure.
+Specific metrics will depend on the type of software rather than a one-size-fits-all approach.
+Congressional Role Congress needs to emphasize the need for new software acquisition re- porting that focuses on value provided for the investment in software, and frequency of deployments to the warfighter/user.
+Congress needs to work with CAPE and USD(A&S) to provide feedback on meaningful content and level of detail in reporting.
+C Draft Implementation Plan Lead Stakeholders Target date A3.1 am (3-4) programmers to implement required provide them with a modern development environ- CAPE, DDS Q4 FY19 A3.2 mercial develo vel metrics that are already part of standard com- opment environments (see Appendix C for report- oppendix E.2 (DIB Metrics) for initial lists) CAPE, SAO MVP Q4 FY19, then quarterly A3.2a Speed and cyc le time: launch \rightarrow initial use, cycle time Dev team, users A3.2b Code quality: unit test coverage, bug burn-rate, bugs-in- test:bugs-in-field Dev team, users A3.2c Security: patch \rightarrow field, OS upgrade \rightarrow field, HW/OS age Dev team, users A3.2d d Functionality: user satisfaction, number/type of features/cycle Dev team, user Dev team, users A3.2e e Cost: head count, software license cost, compute costs Dev team, users A3.3 In parallel with A6.2 A3.4 PMO on a continuous basis with selectable levels of resolution FY19 MVP Q4 FY19, then quarterly